 The Honors Program offers motivated students the opportunity to sharpen their research skills, broaden their knowledge across disciplines, and create unique projects tailored to their specific career goals and academic interests while collaborating with other students and in cooperation with faculty.
 In pursuit of academic excellence, students will be challenged to think critically, creatively, and in divergent ways.

-Any student who is Honors-eligible can enroll in an Honors course regardless if he or she intends on completing an Honors diploma or not.
-Honors courses fall into four categories:
+Any student who is Honors-eligible can enroll in an Honors course whether he or she intends on completing an Honors diploma or not.
+Honors courses fall into the following categories:

 Existing courses taken for Honors credit